Donwulff/GeigerNano/README.md

 As a way of compromise for survey meter needs, if the one-second CPM value exceeds current reading by more than 1000 (This would normally require 17 more/less counts per one second) the reading will reset to new CPM value.
 I'm still looking for best way to trigger this.

-Pseudo standard deviation is calculated for the one second samples over one minute.
-Standard deviation for the counts per second is multiplied by square root of sample number (60), eliminating the divisor in standard deviation, to arrive at a pseudo-stdev for range of CPM variation which reacts within single minute.
+Counts per minute are calculated over a sliding one minute window using a running sum.
+An unbiased sample variance of the per second counts is maintained to report the standard error of the CPM reading.

 Dead-time which is the minimum time between counts is tracked as well, shown as lowest microseconds between counts after the microSieverts/hour.
 For **GC-1602-NANO** this appears to be 250 microseconds due to pulse-width of the count signal.
 The interrupt code itself seems to run 4-8 microseconds, so the increased bookkeeping doesn't seem to be an issue.